mapteb/js-state-machine/README.md

-# jquery-state-machine
+# js-state-machine
-A State Machine implementation using jQuery
+A JavaScript State Machine implementation using jQuery

 The classic [turnstile example](https://en.wikipedia.org/wiki/Finite-state_machine) is used for this [demo](https://mapteb.github.io/jquery-state-machine/jqueryStateMachineDemo.html).